NolanCrenshaw/cookbook/heroku/heroku.md

 ```
 -------
 ### Git Based Deployment
-Command to push the local repo to the Heroku remote repo.
+As stated before, creating a Heroku app initializes an empty repo on the heroku servers.
+That code repo serves as the deployment codebase.
+Simple push commands act to deploy the live application.
+The following command acts to push your local repo to the Heroku remote repo.
 ```
 $ git push heroku master
 ```